-SEO can be an asset for small businesses because it may be hard to find room in the budget for an increased digital ad spend.
+SEO can be an asset for small businesses because it may be hard to find room in the budget for increased digital ad spending.

-This will make organic SEO all the more valuable, with companies like viziononline.co.uk offering web design in London to help companies prepare for increased traffic with a well designed site.
+This will make organic SEO all the more valuable, with companies offering web design in London to help companies prepare for increased traffic with a well-designed site.
 But what are some of the SEO errors you should try to avoid when launching an e-commerce push?

 Ignoring the Mobile Revolution

-Search engines and web browsers are currently being adapted to ensure that people browsing on mobile devices are not stuck with poorly optimised experiences as a result of the platform they have chosen to use.
-This is having an impact on everything from the way sites are ranked to how pages are loaded over low speed connections.
+Search engines and web browsers are currently being adapted to ensure that people browsing on mobile devices are not stuck with poorly optimized experiences as a result of the platform they have chosen to use.
+This is having an impact on everything from the way sites are ranked to how pages are loaded over low-speed connections.

-Yet in spite of this, plenty of businesses are still failing to find favour with customers because they have not made their sites mobile-friendly.
+Yet in spite of this, plenty of businesses are still failing to find favor with customers because they have not made their sites mobile-friendly.

 Migrating to a mobile-friendly site is not as difficult as it sounds, especially if you use responsive design rather than keeping a desktop and mobile site separate from one another.
 You will also improve your SEO as a result of taking this action.

 While you might feel that it is more important to have a site that looks great and works well than one which offers compelling, original content, this is certainly not the case from an SEO perspective.
 And if you are running an e-commerce site it may be tempting to just copy and paste product information from the manufacturer’s site or from other places.

 Unfortunately, this can result in serious SEO penalties, meaning it is much better to craft your own content to add to product pages and other parts of the site.
 You might even think about integrating third-party platforms to ensure the content remains fresh, such as customer review systems.